algosup/2023-2024-project-2-x86-retrogaming-team-2/Documents/Technical_specifications.md

 Dev Track's maze occupies most of the entire screen, while upper-top band hows a black area containing the actual score, the high score and the number of Pac-Man's remaining lives.

+To display the maze, we use the "SCREEN MODE" in order to display each walls, setting up the tunnels where the characters are allowed to roam in, and displaying external content.

 ### Controls
 For controling our hungry red ball, we use the keyboard touches to move the character from a x-z plane fixed camera movement.